grok-ai/nn-template/README.md

 ```

 # Streamlit
 [Streamlit](https://docs.streamlit.io/) is an open-source Python library that makes
 it easy to create and share beautiful, custom web apps for machine learning and data science.

-In just a few minutes, you can build and deploy powerful data apps to **explore** your data,
+In just a few minutes, you can build and deploy powerful data apps to:

+- **Explore** your data
+- **Interact** with your model
-**interact** with your model, and **analyze** its behavior and input sensitivity.
+- **Analyze** your model behavior and input sensitivity
+- **Showcase** your prototype with [awesome web apps](https://streamlit.io/gallery)

-Streamlit enables interactive development with automatic re-run on file changes.
+Moreover, Streamlit enables interactive development with automatic rerun on files changes.
-Moreover, once you have a working prototype you can showcase your system with [awesome web apps](https://streamlit.io/gallery).

-Launch a minimal app with a prepackaged function to interactively instantiate a model checkpoint with:
+Launch a minimal app that allows a model restore from a local or remote checkpoint with:

 ```bash
 PYTHONPATH=. streamlit run src/ui/run.py
 ```